fedimint/fedimint/CONTRIBUTING.md

 ## Getting involved

 Here are the recommended steps for new developers:

 1. Start by reading our [non-technical primer](https://fedimint.org/docs/intro) and viewing the [videos and articles on the blog](https://fedimint.org/blog)
 2. Before writing code you will need to [set up the dev environment](docs/dev-env.md)
 3. [Run the dev environment](docs/tutorial.md) to ensure that everything works on your computer
-4. Now take a look at our [GitHub Issues](https://github.com/fedimint/fedimint/issues) you may want to search for [good first issues](https://github.com/fedimint/fedimint/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+4. Contact @kodylow to get a good first issue matched to your skillset: you can schedule a [call with Kody here](https://cal.com/kody-low-ix8qoa/30min) or just shoot him a DM in our [Developer discord](https://chat.fedimint.org) with your background, skillset, and what you're interested in working on.
-5. Introduce yourself on our [Developer discord](https://chat.fedimint.org) and ask any questions there
+5. Now take a look at our [GitHub Issues](https://github.com/fedimint/fedimint/issues) you may want to search for [good first issues](https://github.com/fedimint/fedimint/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
 6. Join our [Developer calls](https://calendar.google.com/calendar/u/0/embed?src=fedimintcalendar@gmail.com) especially the ones for new contributors

 > Small PRs fixing typos, TODOs, broken links are always welcome, but please discuss bigger changes on Discord or GitHub first.